manumafe98/MyObsidianNotes/Java/Strings Methods.md

 #### split()

-Split is a string method that splits the string into a [[Array]] of strings depending on the given the regular expression that you passed as parameters.
+Split is a string method that splits the string into a [[Java/Array]] of strings depending on the given the regular expression that you passed as parameters.

 ```java
 String test = "we are testing";